Mathematical theory of deep learning: Lower bounds on achievable approximation rates

 We add that, for arbitrary depth the upper bound on the VC dimension of Theorem \ref{thm:ReLUVC} can be improved to $n_\mathcal{A}^2$, \cite[Theorem 8.6]{MR1741038}, and using this, would improve the just established lower bound to $L_\eps\gtrsim \eps^{-d/(2k)}$.

 For fixed width, this corresponds to neural networks of size $O(\eps^{-d/(2k)})$, which would mean twice the convergence rate proven in Theorem \ref{thm:Cks}.
-Indeed, it turns out that neural networks can achieve this rate in terms of the neural network size \cite{NEURIPS2020_979a3f14}. \end{itemize}
+Indeed, it turns out that neural networks can achieve this rate in terms of the neural network size \cite{NEURIPS2020_979a3f14}.
+However, by Theorem \ref{thm:codparam}, this is only attainable for discontinuous weight assignment.
+Therefore a stable (in the sense of continuously depending on the data) training algorithm achieving this rate does not exist. \end{enumerate}

-To sum up, in order to get error $\eps$ uniformly for all $\norm[{C^k([0,1]^d)}]{f}\le 1$, the size of a ReLU neural network is required to increase at least like $O(\eps^{-d/(2k)})$ as $\eps\to 0$, i.e.\ the best possible attainable convergence rate is $2k/d$.
+To sum up, in order to get error $\eps$ uniformly for all $f\in C^k([0,1]^d)$ with $\norm[{C^k([0,1]^d)}]{f}\le 1$, the size of a ReLU neural network is required to increase at least like $O(\eps^{-d/(2k)})$ as $\eps\to 0$; the best possible attainable convergence rate is therefore $2k/d$.
 It has been proven, that this rate is also achievable, and thus the bound is sharp.
 Achieving this rate requires neural network architectures that grow faster in depth than in width.